braveulysses/Example-Identity-Verification-API-MTLS/certs/README.md

 steps at:
 https://gist.github.com/mtigas/952344

+This directory also includes a JKS trust store for the server cert.

 ## Using with an HTTP client

 To use one of the client certs with [httpie](https://httpie.org), for example,